Research Output per year

 Jonathan G. Heaney joined the Sociology team at Queen's in September, 2014, a few months after his PhD graduation.
 He returned to education as a mature student in 2004 and completed a BA (Hons) in Sociology & Politics, and Economics, at the National University of Ireland, Galway in 2007.
 He was awarded a ('double') first, and, subsequently, a departmental fellowship towards postgraduate study (worth €10,000) for finishing 'top' of his graduating year in Sociology & Politics.
 He was awarded a PhD in Sociology & Politics from NUI Galway in 2014.
 This project, which was funded by an Irish Research Council 'Government of Ireland Scholarship' Scheme, was a study of emotions and social change in late modernity in general, and the Republic of Ireland in particular.
 Aspects of this project will feature in a forthcoming monograph, provisionally titled Emotions & Power: Habitus and Change in Late Modernity, which is currently under contract with Routledge.

-He has recently been appointed as an ‘Associate Fellow’ of the Senator George J. Mitchell Institute for Global Peace, Security and Justice, Queen’s University Belfast.
-He is also a member of the ESRC Peer Review College (2015-19), and an Associate Fellow of the of the Institute of Irish Studies, QUB.
+He is an ‘Associate Fellow’ of the Senator George J. Mitchell Institute for Global Peace, Security and Justice, Queen’s University Belfast, and an Associate Fellow of the of the Institute of Irish Studies, QUB.

 I have a number of publications under review and/or in preparation.
 These include theoretical papers on a processual approach to affect and emotion, to more empirical work on narrative interviews and social change.

-I am currently working on a new project, concerned with the interplay of emotions, power, and the state, provisionally called 'On the Emotional State'.
+I am currently working on a new project, concerned with the interplay of emotions, power, and the state, provisionally called 'The Emotional State', which links with a second project on 'Embodied Nationalism'.
 I was awarded a BA/Leverhulme Small Research Grant to fund a number of international workshops on this theme, which are ongoing, and hope to conduct a larger, funded project in this area in the future.

 Affiliations & Networks:

-I am currently (2017-2019) the Coordinator of the ESA Sociology of Emotions Research Network (RN11) and have served as the the Vice-Coordinator from 2015-2017.
-I co-organized a joint conference between the Network and the BSA Sociology of Emotions Study Group, which took place in Edinburgh in August, 2018.
-I have also co-organized the network's interim conference in Stockholm in 2016, and the main, biannual ESA conference in Athens for August, 2017.
+I have served as both the Chair (2017-2019) of the ESA Sociology of Emotions Research Network (RN11) and as the the Vice-Chair from 2015-2017.
+In this capacity, I co-organized a joint conference between the Network and the BSA Sociology of Emotions Study Group, which took place in Edinburgh in August, 2018.
+I have also co-organized the network's interim conference in Stockholm in 2016, and the main, biannual ESA conference in Athens in August, 2017.
 I am also a member of IPSA’s Research Group on Power (RG36), the Sociological Association of Ireland, and the newly-established British Sociological Association Emotions Study Group.

 - Sylvia McCracken: ‘Religion, Identity and Young Adults in East Belfast’ (Pass with minor corrections, 2016).